DiligentGraphics/DiligentSamples/Tutorials/Tutorial19_RenderPasses/readme.md

 the driver to discard all the data after the end of the render pass thus avoiding the need to write it back to the main memory.

 The second attachment is the normalized device Z coordinate.
-Note that we could've extract this from the depth buffer (attacment 3), but we can't use it as both depth-stencil and input attachment during the second lighting subpass.
+Note that we can't extract this from the depth buffer (attacment 3), as we can't use it as both depth-stencil and input attachment during the second lighting subpass.

 ```cpp